KhanitthaLyn/KhanitthaLyn/README.md

-# 👋 Hi, I'm Rhythm Lyn!
+# 👋 Hi, I'm Khanittha!

-💻 I'm a Software Developer passionate about Backend & SAP Development.
+💻 I'm a Junior Software Developer passionate about Backend & SAP Development.
 🌍 Preparing to move to Germany in 2026.
 🌱 Currently learning **Java, Spring Boot, and React**.